Private coil fitting near you

 Is it painful?

 Having a coil fitted can be uncomfortable.
-We recommend ‘painkillers’ at least half an hour before the fitting, 1g of paracetamol and 400mg of ibuprofen, if there are no contraindications to taking these medications.
+We recommend ‘painkillers’ at least half an hour before the fitting, 1g of paracetamol and 400mg of ibuprofen, or Naproxen 500mg if there are no contraindications to taking these medications.
 We use local anaesthetic lidocaine gel on and inside the neck of the womb prior to a fitting.
 In our experience, creating a warm, friendly, relaxed and safe environment goes a long way!
-Some women experience lower abdominal cramping after the procedure, and we recommend taking a further dose of ibuprofen 400mg and paracetamol 1g at the recommended time interval.
+Some women experience lower abdominal cramping after the procedure, and we recommend taking a further dose of Naproxen 500mg or Ibuprofen 400mg and paracetamol 1g at the recommended time interval.

 How is a coil fitted?